 Frequently asked questions

 #1 Can I continue breastfeeding my baby if I have mastitis?

 Yes, even if antibiotics are needed, breastfeeding can continue during mastitis 16.
 Antibodies in breast milk will help protect the baby from any infection and stopping breastfeeding abruptly could cause more problems.
 Breast milk may taste slightly salty from a breast with mastitis but this doesn’t usually pose a problem to the baby.

 There is no evidence of risk to the healthy, term infant of continuing breastfeeding from a mother with mastitis.
 Women who are unable to continue breastfeeding should express the milk from breast by hand or pump, as sudden cessation of breastfeeding leads to a greater risk of abscess development than continuing to feed.

 Most cases of infection based mastitis are caused by Staphylococcus aureus bacteria (staph).
 For more information about breastfeeding and staph infections including infection by methicillin-resistant Staphylococcus aureus (MRSA) see Staph, MRSA and Breastfeeding.

 #2 What can I do if my baby can’t latch or my milk won’t flow?

-Sometimes engorgement behind the nipple can change the nipple shape making it difficult for your baby to latch and almost having the effect of someone stepping on a hose, stopping the flow of liquid (milk).
+Sometimes engorgement behind the nipple can change the nipple shape making it difficult for your baby to latch and having the effect of someone stepping on a hose, stopping the flow of liquid (i.e. breast milk!).
 If you’re struggling to express any milk at all or your baby can’t seem to latch, have a look at Engorgement Relief When Milk Won’t Flow for ideas to help you.